-I am the intake coordinator here at Recovery Unlimited.
+I am the intake coordinator and case manager at Recovery Unlimited.
 Originally from Chicago, I moved out to Colorado for school.
 I am now a graduate from the University of Colorado, Colorado Springs with my Bachelors in Psychology.
 I have worked in the substance abuse and addiction field since 2015.
-I have been approved by the State of Colorado as a registered psychotherapist and I am currently working towards my CAC I / II.
+I have been approved by the State of Colorado as a registered psychotherapist.
+I am currently working towards my CAC I / II.
 I hope to get my masters in counseling in the next few years.
 In my free time, I enjoy the outdoors, spending time with my cat and staying active by doing yoga, going for a run and rock climbing.

 I have a Bachelors Degree in Alcohol and Substance Abuse Counseling from The State University of New York at the College of Brockport.

-I am registered with DORA as a CAC II and in the process of working towards a CAC III.
+I am registered with DORA as a CAC III.
 I have worked in a variety of outpatient treatment settings for the past 2.5 years.
 I have experience working in both an individual and group settings.
 I do not use one specific therapeutic modality because I believe each client is unique and therapeutic modalities should be tailored to each individual based on their needs, experience, and goals.
 The therapeutic modalities I do reference as a part of an integrated model are motivational interviewing, cognitive behavioral therapy, mindfulness-based, person centered, and dialectical behavioral therapy.
 I strive to maintain an open and accepting therapeutic environment for each individual I work with.
 In my free time I enjoy spending time with family and friends.
 Colorado is a beautiful state so I often take advantage of the good weather by spending time hiking, or taking my dogs to the park.
 When I’m not spending time outside I can be found painting or creating new art pieces.

 I have worked in the field of substance abuse and Addiction since 1972 and was on the first committee to establish Regulations for Addiction Counselor Certification in the State of Montana.
 I was the first director of the Riegel Center Inpatient Program at Penrose Hospital and remained there for 4 years.
 Later, I opened my own agency, Genesis, which provided Domestic Violence, Level I, II DUI services, and all court ordered offender services.